mtinti/myRna-seq/README.md

 ```

 SRA reads are downloaded with `fasterq-dump`, reformatted, and gzipped before entering the standard workflow.
+Each download touches a `.download_complete` file to signal that the FASTQ files are fully written before validation and further processing.

 ## Processing Differences by Data Type